-In this section, we validate the accuracy of the model by comparing the analytical values against those obtained using simulations.
-Our simulator is built on the OMNeT++ framework and extends the tool used in our previous works [6], [30], which accurately models the behavior of the 802.11 MAC protocol.
+Here, we validate the accuracy of the model by comparing the analytical values against those obtained using simulations.
+Our simulator is built on the OMNeT++8 framework and extends the tool used in our previous works [6], [30],9 which accurately models the behavior of the 802.11 MAC protocol.

-Our simulations focus on the scenario depicted in Fig. 2, in which the AP transmits a multicast flow to $N{rx}$ receivers, and $N_u$ stations transmit unicast data to the AP.
-The length of multicast and unicast frames is set to 1500 B. Each simulation http://www.omnetpp.org value corresponds to the average of 10 runs (we confirmed that with this number of runs, 95%-confidence intervals are well below 1%).
-Table I summarizes the parameters used for the different mechanisms evaluated (their choice has been inspired in the default configuration of the standard as well as by the findings of other works).
+Our simulations focus on the scenario shown in Fig. 2, in which the AP transmits a multicast flow to $N{\rm rx}$ receivers, and N_u STAs transmit unicast data to the AP.
+The length of multicast and unicast frames is set to 1500 B. Each simulation value corresponds to the average of ten runs (we confirmed that with this number of runs, 95% confidence intervals are well below 1%).
+Table I summarizes the parameters used for the different mechanisms evaluated.
+(Their choice has been inspired in the default configuration of the standard and by the findings of other works.)